carloscasciano/f1_standings_app/README.md

-[ ] constructor standings only after 1958, add conditions
+[X] constructor standings only after 1958, add conditions
-[ ] qualifying results for pole position only after 2003
+[X] qualifying results for pole position only after 2003
+[ ] handle errors with screen messages